 Roofing Tear-off Dumpster Sizing by Squares

 How big a roll-off do you actually need for a 25-square tear-off?
-The calculation for asphalt shingles in Greenville is straightforward: one square equals two-thirds of a cubic yard.
-Our low-wall 20-yard container fits this math perfectly; it keeps the total tonnage manageable for residential driveways, and the low sides make it easier to fill.
+The rule for asphalt shingles in Greenville is simple: one square equals about two-thirds of a cubic yard.
+A 20-yard container handles this load well; our low-wall roll-off makes the job easier.
+Keep your tonnage limits in mind when you fill the bin.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Greenville residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.